 If you have been placed on antibiotics, take as directed.
 Antibiotics will be given for a purpose and should be completed.
 Call the office if you have an adverse reaction.
 It is important to discern side-effects versus true allergies.

 Nausea and Vomiting

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
-As stated before surgery, this is usually temporary in nature.
+As stated, before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Drs.
-Tipps, Tipps, Jones, Spann, and Miller if you have any questions.
+Call if you have any questions.

-Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Oral and maxillofacial surgeons Wayne E. Tipps, DDS, Steven P. Tipps, DDS, Hal Jones, DDS, John A. Spann, DDS, Ivo Aaron Miller, DDS, and Brandon K. Cannon, DDS or your family dentist.
+- Your case is individual, no two mouths are alike.
+Do not accept well intended advice from friends or internet blogs.
+Discuss your problem with the people best able to help you – the surgeons and trained staff familiar with your case.